 WireSock VPN Client is a lightweight command line WireGuard VPN client for Windows that has advanced features not available in the official WireGuard for Windows such as selective application tunneling and disallowed IP addresses.
-WireSock VPN Client is easy to set up and is free* for non-commercial use.
+WireSock VPN Client is easy to set up and is free*.

 - Transparent mode.
 Unlike most VPN software, WireSock VPN Client supports two modes of operation.
 The former (enabled with the